InsightDataScience/docker-workshop/chapter1/README.md

     docker build -t hello-world .

 This creates an image tagged hello-world.
-THe `.` specifies that the image we are building is based on the Dockerfile in the current directory.
+The `.` specifies that the image we are building is based on the Dockerfile in the current directory.
 We can convince ourselves that the image was built successfull by use of the command:

     docker image ls